 Your beardie will close one eye and leave the other open if foreign objects fall in the eye or the lighting and humidity levels in the enclosure aren’t friendly.
 Anything can cause this behavior, even some serious ones like eye infections.

-What you can do if you notice the behavior is to pay attention to its surroundings.
+What you can do if you notice the behavior is to pay attention to your surroundings.
 If there’s anything you need to adjust, do it.
 But if it’s due to an eye issue, ask the vet to help.

 Featured Image Credit: KobchaiMa, Shutterstock